Stochastic Maximum Principle with Default: Introduction

 \section{Introduction}

 In this paper we study optimal control of stochastic systems with default.
-By saying that the system is with default we mean that the system may be stopped at a random time $\tau$, which is neither an $\mathbb{F}$-stopping time nor $\mathcal{F}_{T}$-measurable.
-The reason for the default comes from outside the Brownian motion driving the system.
-We denote by $H_{t}=\mathbf{1}_{\tau\leq t},\ t\in\lbrack0,T],$ and consider the filtration $\mathbb{G}$ obtained by enlarging progressively the filtration $\mathbb{F}$ by the process $H$, i.e., $\mathbb{G}$ is the smallest filtration satisfying the usual assumptions of completeness and right-continuity, which contains the filtration $\mathbb{F}$ and has $H$ as an adapted process and that makes $\tau$ a $\mathbb{G}$-stopping time.

-In contrast, in this paper, we derive maximum principles under the enlarged filtration rather than the Brownian one.
-By considering systems with single jumps and using the martingale property we transform the SDE with default to an SDE driven by martingales under the enlarged filtration $\mathbb{G}$.
-The associated adjoint process is a solution of a BSDE driven by both the Brownian motion and the pure jump martingale $M$ that comes from the martingale property.
-For information about stochastic control with jumps coming from the compensated Poisson random measure (independent of the Brownian motion), we refer to \O ksendal \textit{et al} \cite{FOS,BO} and for default jumps, we refer to Pham \cite{P}.
+By saying that the system is with default we mean that the system is driven by both the Brownian motion and the martingale $M$ associated with a default jump with an intensity process $\lambda$.
+We derive sufficient and necessary conditions of optimality.
+The associated adjoint process is a solution of a backward stochastic differential equations (BSDE) driven by both the Brownian motion and the pure jump martingale $M$.